miningwolf/docs/docs/wolfbuk/io/wolfscript/inventory/PlayerInventory.md

 ##### <a id='contains'></a>public  function __contains__(item)

-_Checks if the inventory contains any ItemStacks with the given material._
+_Checks if the inventory contains any ItemStacks matching the given ItemStack. <p> This will only return true if both the type and the amount of the stack match._

 Argument | Type | Description
 --- | --- | ---